thisisunsafe - Bypassing chrome security warnings

 Here is the stackoverflow answer by Barry from where I picked up the above info.

-The author also suggested to setup certificates properly instead of using the bypass everytime.
-He also mentioned about a bug where caching does not work properly with SSL errors.
-While caching issues can be dealt with, but SSL errors needs to be taken seriously.
+The author also suggested to set up certificates properly instead of using the bypass everytime.
+He also mentioned a bug where caching does not work properly with SSL errors.
+While caching issues may not pose a serious threat, but SSL errors needs to be taken seriously.

 Testing local sites